-The Hand Held Terminal setup mode allows parameters to be read or changed.
-It also provides a method of initializing the Hand Held terminal.
-(Refer to section 3-5 for information regarding this mode.)
+The hand held Terminal setup mode allows parameters to be read or changed.
+It also provides a method of initializing the TFX hand held terminal.
+(Refer to the next three sections for information regarding this mode.)

-SECTION 3-4 HAND HELD TERMINAL (TFX) INITIALIZATION
+SECTION 3-4 HAND HELD TERMINAL (TFX)

-A special hand held terminal Initialization mode has been provided to automatically initialize the hand held terminal to the Setup Communications protocol of the Unidex 1 (9600 Baud, see section 3-2).
+A special hand held terminal Initialization mode has been provided to automatically initialize the TFX hand held terminal to the Setup Communications protocol of the Unidex 1 (9600 Baud, see section 3-2).
 This mode will set the hand held terminal port to the Unidex 1 communication requirements automatically.
 Once it is initialized, it should never require re-initialization.
 However, certain abnormal transient conditions may accidentally alter the internal hand held terminal memory.
 To initialize the hand held terminal, power down Unidex 1.
 Connect set up pin (pin 6 of I/O, Port B connector) to signal common pin (pin 8 of I/O, Port B connector) with a removable jumper plug.
-Power up Unidex 1 and disconnect Setup to Signal Common jumper after power has been applied for at least 10 seconds.
+The hand held terminal must be connected to the Port A connector (it cannot be in a daisy chain configuration).
+Power up Unidex 1 and disconnect the Setup to Signal Common jumper after power has been applied for at least 10 seconds.
 The hand held terminal will start displaying characters while initializing.
 When the hand held terminal has been initialized, it will display the following screen.
 (Initialization time is less than 30 seconds.)

-TERMINAL SET 9600 BAUD EVEN
+TERMINAL SET 9600 BAUD, EVEN

 NOTE: Do not turn off power until the "Terminal Set" screen is present.
-The unit must be powered down to exit this mode.
+The Unidex 1 must be powered down to exit this mode.

-SECTION 3-5 HAND HELD TERMINAL (TFX), DISPLAY SETUP
+SECTION 3-5 HAND HELD TERMINAL DISPLAY SETUP